Rohan0497/PII_Classification/Readme.md

 Source Text: The original text from which information has been extracted.

 Values: A semicolon-separated list of key-value pairs where each key represents a type of information identified in the text, and the value is the corresponding extracted data.

+#### For custom_inference.py

+Sample: Custom piece of text

+Predicted Labels: A semicolon separated key value pair with confidence score